AshwinUnnikrishnan/Resort/README.md

 ## Introduction

 Live Monitoring employs object detection techniques to analyze video streams, identifying individuals (people) and objects (chairs) within each frame.
 By detecting interactions between people and chairs, the application facilitates occupancy management, enabling real-time monitoring and analysis of seating arrangements.
+- Generate the json file from roboflow wrt one frame from the camera, to get the outline of chairs.
+- Use Yolov8 to detect people in frame.
+- Check for overlap of people and chairs and mark as unavailable if overlap for multiple seconds.

 ## Setup